pinkocto/MyDataAnalysis_2022/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, we ask you to build a predictive model that answers the question: **“what sorts of people were more likely to survive?”** using passenger data (ie name, age, gender, socio-economic class, etc).
+In this challenge, we ask you to build a predictive model that answers the question: **“<font color='red'>"what sorts of people were more likely to survive?”</font>** using passenger data (ie name, age, gender, socio-economic class, etc).

   * 데이터 참조 : https://www.kaggle.com/competitions/titanic/data
   * 날짜 : 2022/09/13 ~ 2022/09/14